Printable version of fact sheet (PDF 160 KB)

 - height and weight (plot and interpret growth curve and calculate BMI);

 - toileting; and

-A registered Aboriginal health worker or practice nurse can assist the medical practitioner in the information collection stage of the Healthy Kids Check and by providing the child’s parent(s) or carer with information about any recommended interventions, at the direction of the medical practitioner.
+An Aboriginal and Torres Strait Islander health practitioner or practice nurse can assist the medical practitioner in the information collection stage of the Healthy Kids Check and by providing the child’s parent(s) or carer with information about any recommended interventions, at the direction of the medical practitioner.